1968 Winter Olympics: Closing ceremony

-The Winter Olympics ended on Sunday, 18 February, with the closing ceremony in the Stade de glace.
+The Winter Olympics ended on Sunday, 18 February, with the closing ceremony in the Ice Stadium.
 The first highlight was the figure skaters gala session.
 It also included ice dancing, an event that was first introduced into the main programme eight years after in 1976.
 The best ten partners from the last world championship took part in the event and there was no scores.
 After that, the last award ceremonies then took place.

 After the Marseillaise was played, all athletes who were still in Grenoble reassembled onto the ice and the flag bearers formed a semi-circle.
 Whilst the flags of Greece, France and next host Japan were put up, a torchbearer brought the Olympic flame into the stadium and ignited it into a small cauldron on the center of ice.
 IOC president Avery Brundage thanked the organisers and declared the games over.
 When the Olympic flag was lowed and retired from the venue, gun salutes were heard all across the town and finally the flame went out.

 Top athletes and performances

 11-years-old Romanian figure skater Beatrice Huștiu became the youngest female participant at the 1968 Winter Games.
 She took part in the singles event and finished in 29th place, which was third from bottom.
 The youngest male participant was aged 12 years and 110 days.
 He was also a figure skater called Jan Hoffmann, who represented East Germany.
 In Grenoble, he finished in 26th place and was also third from bottom.
 In 1974 and 1980, he became world champion, and in 1980, he won silver in the Olympic Games at Lake Placid.

 American speed skater Dianne Holum was the youngest medal winner.
 She won silver in the 500m event at the age of 16 years and 266 days.
 Two days later, she added a bronze by competing in the 1000m event.
-The youngest gold medal winner was also from the USA: 19-year-old figure skater Peggy Fleming.
+The youngest gold medal winner was also from the United States: 19-year-old figure skater Peggy Fleming.

 The oldest medal winner and oldest gold medal winner was 40-year-old Italian Eugenio Monti, who won the gold medal in the four-man bobsleigh team.
 Five days before, he had also won the two-man bobsleigh team gold medal.